 You must not have talked to anyone who's used me before if you're worried about this. ;-)

-The slightly more robust answer is that I have literally never to date had an unhappy customer to my knowledge.
+The slightly more helpful answer, however, is that I have literally never to date had an unhappy customer to my knowledge.
 I try to make it a point to ask people what they thought of my help after I'm done.
 The response is always positive—which is good for me considering that I rely almost entirely on customer referrals for business growth.

 The universal catch